 Extensive consultation and collaboration with governments and other relevant agencies and organisations.

-A sense of ownership of processes to be built from the start while providing appropriate technical support, to ensure the sustainability of case management services within a wider child protection system.
+A sense of ownership of processes to be encouraged from the start while providing appropriate technical support, to ensure the sustainability of case management services within a wider child protection system.

 Complementary Activities as Alternatives to Establishing Case Management